ctp-eos/ctp-sci-courses/README.md

 ## Background & Legacy

 Originating with the original **CTPEC Phase I Operations in 2004**, earlier versions of these courses were taught online and through live teleconference sessions.
 Some were led directly by **Drazen Premate**, the original discoverer of CTP Energy Science, while others were conducted by trained instructors.
-These teachings were informed by Drazen’s over **23,000 direct experiences** of the C-domain, along with laboratory experimentation and results derived from CTPSci principles.
+These teachings were informed by Drazen Premates’s over **23,000 direct experiences** of the C-domain, along with laboratory experimentation and results derived from CTPSci principles.

 ---